mahaabdulla/mahaabdulla/README.md

 # 👋 Hi there!
 I'm Maha

-I'm a **Flutter & Dart mobile developer** passionate about building beautiful, fast, and scalable cross-platform apps for Android and iOS.
+I'm a **Flutter mobile developer** passionate about building beautiful, fast, and scalable cross-platform apps for Android and iOS.

 ---